soundpress/RulesOfNYC/docs/c09/index.rst

    (4) Mailing the notice of violation (summons) with the plea form completed, by appropriate form of mail, to the mailing address stated on the notice of violation (summons).

 (c) Pleas of guilty; payment.
-Pleas of guilty shall be accompanied by a check or money order for the payment in full of the scheduled fines as listed in § 39-05 and § 39-06 and the penalties as listed in § 39-07 of these rules.
+Pleas of guilty shall be accompanied by a check or money order for the payment in full of the scheduled fines as listed in 19 RCNY § 39-05 and 19 RCNY § 39-06 and the penalties as listed in 19 RCNY § 39-07.

 (d) Pleas requesting hearings.